bateman/tpscanner-cli/README.md

 ### Note

-By default, running the script with browser in `headless` mode is disabled.
-In my tests, I've noticed that it causes the server to display captchas, thus making the script scraping process to fail.
+By default, the script runs with browser in `headless` by default.
+In my tests, however, I've noticed that it may sometime cause the server to display captchas, thus making the script scraping process to fail.

 ## Output